honglinggoh/Udacity-StarbucksRecommendationEngine/README.md

 ## File Descriptions <a name="files"></a>

+  1.
+  Data Sets
+The data is contained in three files:

+portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.) profile.json - demographic data for each customer transcript.json - records for transactions, offers received, offers viewed, and offers completed Here is the schema and explanation of each variable in the files:

 "hotel_bookings.csv" is the data file that I downloaded from Kaggle which consists of City and Resort Hotels (from Europe) booking transactions from year 2015-2017.

 Hotel Booking.ipynb notebook is to showcase work related to the above questions.
 I separated the notebook to multiple sections of exploratory analysis that lead to answering the questions above.
 Markdown cells were used to assist in walking through the thought process for individual steps.

+  2.

 ## Results<a name="results"></a>